📢 Follow ST on Google News Click Here

 Shashvat Nakrani (left) and Ashneer Grover (right)

 BharatPe was initially founded by Shashvat Nakrani and Bhavik Koladiya, each of whom owned 50% of the company shares.
-It was Koladiya, who served as the face of the company, and negotiated with the investors for funding.
+It was Koladiya, who served as the face of the company and negotiated with the investors for funding.
 Then, Ashneer Grover joined in June 2018, 3 months later.
 He was the third founder of BharatPe.
 However, with Grover joining the company, BharatPe's shareholding structure changed.
-It then granted Grover a 32% stake, Nakrani a 25.5% stake, and Koladiya held the largest stakes (42.5%).
+It then granted Grover a 32% stake, Nakrani a 25.5% stake, and Koladiya held the largest stake (42.5%).

-However, Koladiya's name went missing from the founder's list of BharatPe in December 2018, before Sequoia came onboard.
+However, Koladiya's name went missing from the founder's list of BharatPe in December 2018, before Sequoia came on board.
 This is because the investors refrained from investing in a company whose co-founder was convicted in a US court in 2015.
 Koladiya was involved previously in a credit card fraud.
 Since then, Ashneer Grover was made the face of the company.

 Ashneer Grover

-Ashneer Grover served as the MD and the co-founder of BharatPe until he resigned from the company and relinquished his position in it on February 28, 2022.
-Ashneer is from South Delhi, India, and a graduate of the Indian Institute of Technology, Delhi.
+Ashneer Grover served as the MD and the co-founder of BharatPe until he resigned from the company and relinquished his position on February 28, 2022.
+Ashneer is from South Delhi, India, and is a graduate of the Indian Institute of Technology, Delhi.
 He was once the new head of new business at PCJ.
 Furthermore, he headed Corp Dev for Amex India.
 He was also previously appointed as the CFO of Grofers.

 Ashneer Grover had been in the news after his voice matched with a caller who reportedly hurled abusive language and was thoroughly threatening and ill-tempered while talking with a Kotak Wealth Management employee over the failure to secure financing for Nykaa’s initial share sale.
 Grover had then been asked by the company, BharatPe's board, to take a voluntary absence for two months on January 19, 2022.
 However, this was not due to his telephone controversy but due to a bigger financial fraud to which he was allegedly connected.
 Grover was then put on a mandatory leave of absence.
 This did not only concern Grover but also his wife Madhuri and five others.
 His wife, Madhuri Jain Grover was also put on leave amidst the government probe.
 Madhuri Jain Grover, the wife of Ashneer Grover, who had headed the Controls at BharatPe, was finally terminated from her services due to financial irregularities, as per reports dated February 23, 2022.
 This termination meant that she had to part with her stakes in the company due to "misappropriation of finances".